Turn copper silvery without using magic!

 But what if you want to turn a “gold” ring back into a “silver” one?
 No problem!
 Try to coat it with zinc just like you did at the beginning of the experiment.
 This coating should stick well to brass, too!

 Try all the possible options and enjoy your new status as "alchemist: master of the Philosopher's Stone"!

 You're going to need a lot of heat for this experiment.
 Solid fuel can provide just enough.

 Add some zinc sulfate ZnSO4 solution—it contains Zn2+ ions.
 Ammonium chloride NH4Cl will help them move through the solution and interact with the other participants of this reaction.

-Put a copper Cu coin and zinc Zn rod in the mold.
+Put a copper Cu ring and zinc Zn rod in the mold.
 The Zn that makes up the rod and Zn2+ in the solution are two different forms of the same element: Zn particles are covered by an electron blanket, while Zn2+ float freely in the solution.
-Instead of a copper coin, you can use a copper coin—just make sure to wipe it clean.
+Instead of a copper ring, you can use a copper coin—just make sure to wipe it clean.

-The copper coin turns silvery right before your very eyes!
+The copper ring turns silvery right before your very eyes!

-To make the coin look even fancier, rinse it with water.
+To make the ring look even fancier, rinse it with water.
 But did you really manage to convert copper into silver?